 So here I am, taking the boldest step on this blog by making it very personal: I tell you what makes me care as a human being and what influenced my curatorial practice:

-I am 31 years old and the child of two migrants who needed to leave their countries because of two fascist regimes: Spain and Portugal.
-They found a save place in Germany, a country that was blooming in the 60s and 70s and in search of workers.
+I am 31 years old and the daughter of two migrants who needed to leave their countries because of two fascist regimes: Spain and Portugal.
+They found a safe place in Germany, a country that was blooming in the 60s and 70s and in search of workers.
 A term coined by the search for these kind of laborer was Gastarbeiter, translating into "guest worker" attributing them their place in society as a temporary guest - you know the rights and duties of guests.
-I grew up as their child, with their belief system of what it means to be an integrated citizen, often questioning the everyday racism I was seeing and experiencing.
+I grew up with their belief system of what it means to be an integrated citizen, often questioning the everyday racism I was seeing and experiencing.

 I had the privilege to study and nourish my soul with thinkers and writers that I found relevant, I unfortunately didn't see most of them on our course curriculum at the University.
 Knowledge was the shield that protected me and gave me freedom and confidence to stand up.

 When Spain was hit by the financial crisis in 2011, I got deeply engaged in the conversations taking place.
 It is not just my parents country, my spiritual upbringing was a mixture of cultures, my family's history is rooted in the Spanish historic struggles and the lack of Spanish historic memory dealing with the Franco Regime, and I grew up in another country, Germany, with their own troubling historic legacy.
-I feel connected to the North of Spain, to Galicia in particular, to the stories of fisherman, the wild Atlantic ocean, to its Celtic roots, and mountainous, green landscape.
-I am engaged in the conversations of unemployment, corruption, that the politics of the barrios (neighborhood communities) is more trustworthy than the government, the lack of postcolonial awareness and the troubling lack of historic memory concerning the fascist past.
+I feel connected to the North of Spain, to Galicia in particular, to the stories of fisherman, the Atlantic ocean, to its Celtic roots, and mountainous, green landscape.
+I am engaged in the conversations about unemployment, corruption, have heard endless stories about that the politics of the barrios (neighborhood communities) is more trustworthy than the government, and am pushing against the lack of postcolonial awareness and the troubling lack of historic memory concerning the fascist past.
 I can be engaged in these conversations AND be also engaged in the German everyday, be highly influenced through German thinkers, be present at the discussions and caring deeply about the politics.
 Migrants do have a divided sense of belonging which makes it sometimes so hard to define a concept as home.

 To make it even more complicated, I moved happily at the end of 2015 to Switzerland - it is a privilege to be able to choose the country you want to live in.
 You get a sense on why the question: Where are you from? has never served me.
 Some questions are so limited that they simply aren't suited to appreciate the multitudes within us.